How can Malignant Tumors be More Precisely Visualized, Characterized, and More Effectively Treated?

 - Extremely Small and Fast: Laser Ignites Hot Plasma

 - When electrons ride a wave − Physicists at HZDR discover optimum conditions for laser plasma acceleration

 - Heat and Irradiation: New Approach for More Selectively Fighting Tumors

 - Visualizing Protein Scissors inside TumorsAntibodies from the Desert as Guides to Diseased Cells

 Research on Brain Diseases

 The main focus of research conducted within the Division of Neuroradiopharmaceuticals at the HZDR’s research site in Leipzig, Germany, is the early diagnosis of brain diseases like Alzheimer’s, dementia, or brain cancer.
-In collaboration with the Faculty of Medicine as well as the Faculty of Pharmacy at Leipzig University the scientists develop radioactive molecular probes for the investigation of cancer-related cognitive defects.
+In collaboration with the Faculty of Medicine as well as the Faculty of Pharmacy at Leipzig University the scientists develop radioactive tracers for the investigation of cancer-related cognitive defects.